-Absent from meeting: Clerk Victoria L. Rogers, Clerk Clayton O. Rooks
+Absent from the meeting: Clerk Victoria L. Rogers, Clerk Clayton O. Rooks

-A motion was made to approve the agenda by Clerk Green and seconded by Clerk Cooney.
+Clerk Green made a motion to approve the agenda, which Clerk Cooney seconded.
 The motion was adopted by consent.

-Agenda Item 2 - Approve minutes from 8/31/22 Meeting
+Agenda Item 2 - Approve minutes from the 8/31/22 Meeting